-- To see your personal NTC amount, log in to your account and visit the NTC area under the 'Balances' tab. - If you have questions or need more general information, call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat. - Meet with one of our super consultants to discuss your super contributions.
+- To see your personal NTC amount, log in to your account and visit the NTC area under the 'Balances' tab. - Call us on 1800 331 685 for general information and to ask any questions you may have about concessional contributions caps, NTCs, or super in general. - Meet with one of our super consultants to discuss your super contributions.
 Visit unisuper.com.au/campusbookings. - Before making any decision about the options available to manage your concessional contributions, we strongly recommend that you consult a qualified financial adviser.
 You can speak to UniSuper Advice for personal advice that takes your specific financial goals and needs into account.
-For more information visit unisuper.com.au/advice or call UniSuper Advice on 1800 823 842.
+For more information visit unisuper.com .au/advice, or call UniSuper Advice on 1800 823 842.

 This information is of a general nature only and includes general advice.
 It has been prepared without taking into account your individual objectives, financial situation or needs.
 Before making any decision in relation to your UniSuper membership, you should consider your personal circumstances, the relevant product disclosure statement for your membership category and whether to consult a licensed financial adviser.

-This information is current as at July 2024 and is based on our understanding of legislation at that date.
+This information is current as at July 2023 and is based on our understanding of legislation at that date.
 Information is subject to change.
 To the extent that this fact sheet contains information which is inconsistent with the UniSuper Trust Deed and Regulations (together the Trust Deed), the Trust Deed will prevail.

-UniSuper Advice is operated by UniSuper Management Pty Ltd (ABN 91 006 961 799, AFSL No. 235907) ('USM'), which is licensed to provide financial product advice.
+UniSuper Advice is operated by UniSuper Management Pty Ltd (ABN 91 006 961799, AFSL No. 235907) ('USM'), which is licensed to provide financial product advice.
 Please refer to the Financial Services Guide (available from unisuper.com.au/advice) for more information.
 USM is also the administrator of UniSuper (ABN 91 385 943 850) ('UniSuper').
 UniSuper Limited (ABN 54 006 027 121) ('USL') is the Trustee of UniSuper the fund.